After all the hard work through veg and flower, the time has finally come - harvest.

-New growers are commonly wondering how to tell if they have adequately trimmed their buds.
+New growers struggle to tell if they have adequately trimmed their buds.
 The truth is, you can manicure as much as you want.
 The less leafy material present, the smoother and better tasting the bud will be.
 From an efficiency standpoint, however, it doesn't make a ton of sense to trim one bud per hour.

 Drying your harvest

-Now that your plants have all been harvested, it is time to focus on the process of drying your harvested goods correctly.
+Now that your plants have all been harvested, it is time to focus on the process of drying your harvest correctly.
 The environmental conditions to aim for when drying is 70 degrees Fahrenheit, and 50% humidity.

 Just as the optimal environment is necessary for propagation, vegging, and flowering, it is also essential during drying and curing.
 Do not ruin your crop at this stage by allowing excess moisture in, leading to the dreaded bud rot.

 If you live in an area with particularly high humidity, you may need to invest in a dehumidifier, as a drying room with high humidity could potentially ruin an entire crop.

 The drying plants should be checked on daily to ensure that there are no issues arising, such as mold or rot.
 As long as the environment is well maintained, there should be nothing to worry about!

 If you are looking for the most effective way to dry your plants, you have a few options.
 The method in which you dry your plants matters significantly less than the environment in which you do it in.

 A common mistake new growers make is thinking that they can bump the heat up and speed up drying.
 This is a bad idea, and will lead to your buds becoming very brittle and harsh.
 A slow, controlled dry will drastically improve quality.

 Drying racks are a great way to conserve space while drying.
 These are multi-chambered mesh containers designed to remove moisture from your buds at an even rate.